 The teenage years are a time of transition from childhood into adulthood.
-Teens often struggle with being dependent on their parents while having a strong desire to be independent.
+Teens often have a strong desire to be independent.
+So they may struggle with still being dependent on their parents.
 They may also feel overwhelmed by the emotional and physical changes they are going through.

-Parents of teens often find themselves noticing only the problems, and they may get in the habit of giving mostly negative feedback and criticism.
-Although teens need feedback, they respond better to positive feedback.
-Remember to praise appropriate behavior in order to help your teen feel a sense of accomplishment and reinforce your family’s values.
+Parents of teens often find themselves noticing only the problems.
+They may get in the habit of giving mostly negative feedback and criticism.
+Teens need feedback, but they respond better to positive feedback.
+Remember to praise appropriate behavior.
+This will help your teen feel a sense of accomplishment and reinforce your family’s values.

-Establishing a loving relationship from the start will help you and your child through the teenage years.
+Establishing a loving relationship from the start can help you and your child through the bumpy teenage years.

 The American Academy of Child and Adolescent Psychiatry (AACAP) suggests the following ways for parents to prepare for their child’s teenage years: